 In the present study, the incidence of occurrence of different salivary crystallization or fern pattern during proestrus and estrus stage of estrous cycle was presented in Table 2 and Fig. 1 and 2.
 At proestrus, the incidence of typical, atypical and nil salivary crystallization or fern patterns were depicted as 48.00, 46.00 and 6.00 per cent, respectively in Lakhimi cows (Table 2 and Fig. 2).
 However, the typical, atypical and nil salivary crystallization or fern patterns at estrus were recorded as 72.00, 28.00 and 0.00 per cent, respectively in Lakhimi cows (Table 2 and Fig. 1).

 The present findings were in agreement with the findings of Surla et al., (2021) who recorded typical salivary fern pattern in 74.50 per cent buffaloes of first population sample at the end of proestrus or in the initiation of estrus.
 Similarly, Naidu et al., (2022) observed the incidence of typical salivary fern pattern as 70.00 per cent at estrus in crossbred cattle during winter season.
-Skalova et al., (2013), Varra et al., (2022), Chavan et al., (2023) and Padodara et al., (2024) also recorded the incidence of typical fern pattern at estrus stage of estrous cycle in cattle and buffaloes.
+Also, Skalova et al., (2013), Varra et al., (2022), Chavan et al., (2023) and Padodara et al., (2024) recorded the incidence of typical fern pattern at estrus stage of estrous cycle in cattle and buffaloes.

 In bovines, cervico-vaginal mucus reveals different crystallization patterns during various stages of estrous cycle based on the variable concentrations of ovarian steroid hormones and this crystallization patterns are visualized as a tool for detection of estrus (Kalita et al., 2022; Ramesh et al., 2024).
 Similar to cervico-vaginal mucus, saliva also showd various unique crystallization patterns during different reproductive stages of estrous cycle in animals (Surla et al., 2021; Chavan et al., 2023).